Golang - Programming Language

 What is Golang used for?

-Main Go applications in 2025 - microservices, cloud infrastructure, backend APIs with examples from Kubernetes, Docker, etcd
+Main Go applications today - microservices, cloud infrastructure, backend APIs with examples from Kubernetes, Docker, etcd

 Microservices and distributed systems